 Application : Applied

-Explanation on application of the practice : The details of the Company's internal control system and framework are set out in the Statement on Risk Management and Internal Control in the Annual Report 2022 of the Company
+Explanation on application of the practice The details of the Company's internal control system and framework are set out in the Statement on Risk Management and Internal Control in the Annual Report 2023 of the Company

-Explanation for departure :
+Explanation for departure

-Large companies are red auir ed to complete the columns below.
-Non-large companies are encouraged
+Large companies are req to complete the columns ired to complete the columns below.
+Non-large companies are encouraged below.

-to complete the column -

-Measure :
+Measure

-Timeframe :
+Timeframe